remmy300/remmy300/README.md

 ---

 ## 🚀 About Me
-I'm a passionate frontend developer with expertise in React and modern JavaScript ecosystems.
+I'm Jentah Rehema a passionate frontend developer with expertise in React and modern JavaScript ecosystems.
 I love building intuitive interfaces, contributing to open source, and sharing knowledge with the developer community.

 ---